Anoka Primrose Abeyrathne

 Anoka Primrose Pelpola Abeyrathne (අනෝකා අබේරත්න), also known as Anoka Abeyratne, is a Sri Lankan conservationist, international award-winning social entrepreneur, acclaimed speaker, best selling author and activist on sustainable development issues including gender, who served as the Asia-Pacific representative to United Nation Habitat YAB.
 She is the elected Environment Lead of the Royal Commonwealth Society.
 In 2019, Abeyrathne appeared in the list of "Iconic Sri Lankan Women Who Have Shaped History" with relatives UN Human Rights awardee Sunila Abeysekera and Ambassador Manel Abeysekera and featured as one of the 5 Young Women Changing the World in 2023.
 She is the current elected Royal Commonwealth Society regional coordinator for Asia.

 Early life

-Abeyrathne completed her education in Biology at Bishop's College whilst excelling academically and in sports including Muay Thai and is an accomplished pianist who has won the national competitions for solo piano.
+Abeyrathne completed her education in biological sciences at Bishop's College whilst excelling academically and in sports including Muay Thai and is an accomplished pianist who has won the national competitions for solo piano.

 She studied biology, law and business.
 She gained experience working at the United Nations as well as the corporate sector whilst running an award winning social enterprise.
 Having read for an undergraduate degree in law, she graduated with a master's degree from the Judge Business School of the University of Cambridge.